AfahriOK/AfahriOK.github.io/README.md

 - [Original Version](https://github.com/AfahriOK/Software-Test-Automation-And-QA)

 <ins>List of Enhancements</ins>
-1. Changed data structure to a HashMap.
+1. Changed internal data structure to a HashMap to improve code efficiency.
-2. Added a @BeforeEach initialization method in my testing files.
+2. Added a @BeforeEach initialization method in my testing files to simplify and remove redundant code.
-3. Added JavaDoc comments to functions.
+3. Improved variable names, code spacing, removed redundant code/comments, and added JavaDoc comments to functions to improve readability.
 4. Added a header comment box to show the overall purpose and requirements of each file.
-5. Improved variable names and code spacing.
-6. Removed redundant code and unnecessary comments.

 The skills for this artifact demonstrate an ability to design and evaluate computing solutions that solve a given problem using algorithmic principles and computer science practices and standards appropriate to its solution, while managing the trade-offs involved in design choices.
 My initial program was built using an array which caused the performance to be O(n) where n is the number of objects in the array.
 I changed the array to a HashMap using the unique ID of the objects as a key which improved the performance to O(1).

 I demonstrated an ability to use well-founded and innovative techniques, skills, and tools in computing practices for the purpose of implementing computer solutions that deliver value and accomplish industry-specific goals.
 Testing is an important part of creating error free code.
 I used boundary analysis to identify the edge cases of the requirements and designed my tests around them to ensure functionality.
 I then used Junit5 to test my code coverage which came out to 100% for my object and service class files.